Back to Living Real Change

 A new strain of norovirus may be heading to Georgia this winter.
 Here are a few things you need to know about the virus and ways you can protect yourself.

-What is the norovirus?
+What is norovirus?

-According to the Centers for Disease Control and Prevention (CDC), the norovirus is a highly contagious virus that causes your stomach or intestines to become inflamed.
+According to the Centers for Disease Control and Prevention (CDC), norovirus is a highly contagious virus that causes your stomach or intestines to become inflamed.

-Every year, more than 19 million people are infected with the virus and it contributes to over 56,000 hospitalizations and over 570 deaths.
+Every year, more than 19 million people are infected with the virus, and it contributes to over 56,000 hospitalizations and over 570 deaths.

-Norovirus is the leading cause of foodborne-disease outbreaks and illnesses in the United States.
+Norovirus is the leading cause of foodborne disease outbreaks and illnesses in the United States.

 How is norovirus transmitted?